hexaworld/hexaworld-renderer-3d/README.md

 ### components

-This renderer is built out of two primary components, each of which are quite general and could probably be refactored and/or moved to separate repos within the `stack.gl` ecosystem.
+This renderer is composed from two primary components.

 #### `view`
+(NOTE: this is kinda useless and could probably be eliminated through refactoring)

 Simple wrapper for different `stack.gl` cameras.

 - `view.type` Type of camera.